TakkoTheBoss/takkotheboss.github.io/src/content/docs/hlang/syntax.md

 Input parameters can be either a type declaration, an named input element with an assigned type, or a struct which inherits the types of it's assigned elements.

-Access right-side input parameters with `Ri`, and `Li` with left-side input parameters.
+Access right-side input parameters with `Ri` (Right-Input), and `Li` (Right-Input) with left-side input parameters.
 If there are both left side and right-side input, they're separated with a `.` period character.

 When using multiple input parameters, you can delimit the parameters with either a comma, a space, or a semi-colon.